Report: Blueprint for restoring ecological governance to the Lower Fraser River

 Lower Fraser Working Group

-To help address these critical conservation issues the Lower Fraser Fisheries Alliance, Raincoast Conservation Foundation, Martin Conservation Decisions Lab at the University of British Columbia and West Coast Environmental Law, have established a Lower Fraser Working Group.
+To help address these critical conservation issues the (First Nations lead) Lower Fraser Fisheries Alliance, the Raincoast Conservation Foundation, Martin Conservation Decisions Lab at the University of British Columbia and West Coast Environmental Law, have established a Lower Fraser Working Group.
 This group aims to propose options for Indigenous-led and community-driven governance arrangements that fosters long-term ecological resilience, through ecosystem-based management, of the Lower Fraser River and estuary and the species and people that rely on it.

 As a result, this group created a Blueprint for Restoring Ecological Governance, a resource that will guide our efforts towards realizing this long-term goal.